 Some Benefits and Facts about Dry Skin Brushing...

 Our skin is partially responsible for the body's detoxification process each day.
 This makes our skin one of the most IMPORTANT organs for elimination!
 Removing the top layer of dead skin and stimulating the circulation of blood feeding the skin are essential for maintaining youthful, glowing and supple skin.

 Skin Brushing has been used throughout the world for centuries, and is making its way back into popularity.
 Dry skin brushing is one of the best ways to cleanse the skin without removing the protective mantle of acid and oils.
 It gently and effectively removes the top layer of dead skin cells with its build-up of dirt, and deeply cleanses the pores.

-Skin brushing is one of the most powerful ways to cleanse the lymphatic system.
+Dry Skin brushing has many benefits and is one of the most powerful ways to cleanse the lymphatic system and promotes lymphatic drainage.
 Waste material is carried away from the cells by the blood and the lymph.
 Skin brushing stimulates the release of this material from the cells near the surface of the body.
 Eventually, most of the toxins along with their carrier cells, primarily lymphocytes, find their way to the colon for elimination.

 Skin brushing is also used by beauty salons as part of a program for removing cellulite.
 It is recommended in areas of cellulite to do the dry skin brushing with circular movements.

 There are different theories about the most effective method for brushing the skin.
 Here is a simple method that works well and that I use myself

 The best time to skin brush is right before your shower or bath when your skin is dry.
 If you have poison ivy, skin rashes, infections or inflammatory problems such as psoriasis, do not brush that part of the skin.
 Begin with very gentle strokes and adapt the intensity of the brushing to match the sensitivity of your skin.